Foroozani/NEK5000-CHT/README.md

-# NEK5000
+## NEK5000

-A fast and scalable high-order solver for computational fluid dynamics
+`NEK5000` is a fast and scalable high-order solver for computational fluid dynamics (CFD)

 Create a 2D mesh as I explened here: